Hair (musical): 2000s and 2010s

-In 2001, the Reprise! theatre company in Los Angeles performed Hair at the Wadsworth Theatre, starring Steven Weber as Berger, Sam Harris as Claude and Jennifer Leigh Warren as Sheila.
-That same year, Encores!
-Great American Musicals in Concert ended its 2001 City Center season with a production of Hair starring Luther Creek, Idina Menzel and Tom Plotkin, and featuring Hair composer Galt MacDermot on stage playing the keyboards.
+In 2001, Reprise Theatre Company in Los Angeles performed Hair at the Wadsworth Theatre, starring Steven Weber as Berger, Sam Harris as Claude and Jennifer Leigh Warren as Sheila.
+Encores! presented a 2001 production at City Center, starring Luther Creek, Idina Menzel and Tom Plotkin, with MacDermot playing the keyboards.
 An Actors' Fund benefit of the show was performed for one night at the New Amsterdam Theater in New York City in 2004.
-The Tribe included Shoshana Bean, Raúl Esparza, Jim J. Bullock, Liz Callaway, Gavin Creel, Eden Espinosa, Harvey Fierstein, Ana Gasteyer, Annie Golden, Jennifer Hudson, Julia Murney, Jai Rodriguez, RuPaul, Michael McKean, Laura Benanti and Adam Pascal.

 In 2005, a London production opened at the Gate Theatre, directed by Daniel Kramer.
-James Rado approved an updating of the musical's script to place it in the context of the Iraq War instead of the Vietnam War.
-Kramer's modernized interpretation included "Aquarius" sung over a megaphone in Times Square, and nudity that called to mind images from Abu Ghraib.
-In March 2006, Rado collaborated with director Robert Prior for a CanStage production of Hair in Toronto, and a revival produced by Pieter Toerien toured South Africa in 2007.
-Directed by Paul Warwick Griffin, with choreography by Timothy Le Roux, the show ran at the Montecasino Theatre in Johannesburg and at Theatre on the Bay in Cape Town.
-A two-week run played at the Teatro Tapia in Old San Juan, Puerto Rico, in March 2010, directed by Yinoelle Colón.

-Michael Butler produced Hair at the MET Theatre in Los Angeles from September 14 through December 30, 2007.
-The show was directed and choreographed by Bo Crowell, with musical direction from Christian Nesmith (son of Michael Nesmith).
-Butler's production of Hair won the LA Weekly Theater Award for Musical of the Year.
+Rado approved an updating of the musical's script to place it in the context of the Iraq War.
+In Kramer's modernized interpretation, the nudity called to mind images from Abu Ghraib.
+In 2006, Rado collaborated with director Robert Prior on a CanStage production in Toronto.
+A revival produced by Pieter Toerien toured South Africa in 2007, directed by Paul Warwick Griffin.
+From September to December 2007, Hair ran at the MET Theatre in Los Angeles, produced by Butler and directed and choreographed by Bo Crowell, with musical direction by Christian Nesmith.
+It won the LA Weekly Theater Award for Musical of the Year.